facebook/hhvm/hphp/test/README.md

 * zend/good - Passing tests from Zend's suite.
 * zend/bad - Failing tests from Zend.
 Fix these and move them to zend/good.
 * vm-perf - Some performance tests that aren't commonly run.
+* tcr - The HPHPc TestCodeRun tests.

+# Examples how to run them

+* VM suite with the JIT on -
+`test/run test/vm`

+* Zend tests just with the interpreter in RepoAuthoritative mode - `test/run test/zend/good interp 1`

+* TCR tests with the JIT in IR mode -
+`test/run test/tcr hhir`

 # File Layout